FluxPMS vs Cloudbeds: Transparent Flat Pricing vs. "Call Us for a Quote"

 | Contract | Month-to-month | Quote-dependent; often annual |

-| Target property size | 10–50 rooms | 10–500+ rooms |
+| Target property size | 10–150 rooms (unlimited on Enterprise) | 10–500+ rooms |

 Be direct: Cloudbeds earns its market position.